 - Meaningful Name: Victor is a case of an Ironic Name, as he is, more often than not, a loser underdog who's used and abused by the higher powers.

 - F. Fred Palakon is a reference to G. Gordon Liddy, one of the culprits behind the Watergate scandal, hinting at Palakon's deceptive nature.

 - Meta Fiction: An interesting example.
 It doesn't rear it's head until roughly halfway through the book, but Victor eventually starts conversing with the "director" and "crew" of the events that are unfolding.
 Some people argue that this indicates that Victor is a schizophrenic.

 - Unreliable Narrator: In a way, Victor is an accidental case of this.
 The reader is able to pick up on events and meanings of things in the story that Victor is too air-headed or conceited to detect (at least at first).
 The way he views what's going on around him at times differs from what the reader can parse out.

-- Unsettling Gender-Reveal: Bobby Hughes does this to Victor (gives him a blowjob while dressed as a woman) on the cruise-liner as a way to steal an sensitive object for Victor.
+- Unsettling Gender-Reveal: Bobby Hughes impersonates a woman named Marina and gives him a blowjob while dressed as her on the cruise-liner as a way to steal an sensitive object from Victor.
 But considering the bisexual threesome that Bobby, Victor and Jamie engage in later...

 - Western Terrorists: They're a group of international fashion models, but their goals are somewhat unclear.